Property Tax Questions and Answers

 What happens if I miss the tax payment deadline?

-On the first day of each month beginning March 1, interest and penalty of 1.5 percent (18 percent annually) is added to your base tax amount.
+On the first day of each month beginning March 1, interest of 1.5 percent (18 percent annually) is added to your base tax amount.

 Is Postmark accepted?